 I know I wasn’t alone that morning or on any of the other mornings when my brain won’t let me rest.
-My therapist tells me it’s just how I’m hard-wired, so I have to find ways to trigger my body’s relaxation response.
+Many people are experience anxiety from time to time, so we have to find ways to trigger our body’s relaxation response.
 Anxious thoughts and feelings are a sign that your body is caught in the “fight or flight” response mounted by the sympathetic nervous system when something or someone threatens our lives.
 When this response is triggered over and over to cope with emotional stress or anxiety, not only is it not helpful, it’s downright bad for our health.

 Physiologically, the “fight or flight” response causes heart rate, breath rate and blood pressure to increase; our blood thickens to deliver more oxygen, improve immunity (white blood cells) and stop bleeding more quickly (platelets); adrenaline and other stress hormones are released as well as endorphins, our body’s natural pain killers.
 So, what’s so bad about that, you might ask?
 In the short-term, these changes are beneficial and do help us survive, but in the long-term these changes can lead to heart disease, adrenal fatigue, infertility and more.

 So what do I do to combat anxiety and stress?
 Most of the things I do are simple and are steps that you could take on your own and some of what I do requires a bit of professional help:

 1. I try to take 10 deep, belly breaths (where I puff out my belly on the inhale in order to pull more air into my lungs) two to three times each day.
 What’s great about this technique is that I can do it anytime, anywhere: in the car, the shower, in bed, at work, etc. Over time, I notice that this quiets my mind and allows me to be a bit calmer in stressful situations.